-Election to sell or supply a final blend as a PM alternative gasoline formulation.
+Election to sell or supply a final blend as a Predictive Model alternative gasoline formulation.

-In order to sell or supply from its production facility or import facility a final blend of California gasoline as a PM alternative gasoline formulation subject to PM alternative specifications, a producer or importer shall satisfy the requirements of this section (a).
+In order to sell or supply from its production facility or import facility a final blend of California gasoline as a Predictive Model alternative gasoline formulation subject to Predictive Model alternative specifications, a producer or importer shall satisfy the requirements of this section (a).

-Evaluation of the Candidate PM Alternative Specifications.
+Evaluation of the Candidate Predictive Model Alternative Specifications.

-The producer or importer shall evaluate the candidate PM alternative specifications in accordance with the applicable “Predictive Model Procedures” documents incorporated by reference below.
+The producer or importer shall evaluate the candidate Predictive Model alternative specifications in accordance with the applicable “Predictive Model Procedures” documents incorporated by reference below.